tarun-bisht/tarun-bisht.github.io/_posts/2021-08-13-my-arch-setup-for-development-and-machine-learning.md

 ### Install necessary software
 Now install all your productivity applications, favourite applications, IDE's, code editors, Spotify etc. With the power of AUR, all these things are in your reach, no need to hop around just search AUR and find your application.

-In fresh install I install
+In fresh installation, I install these applications:
 - chrome
 - brave browser
 - slack